Documentation for the code¶

 Parameters

-• args : coordinates
+- args : coordinates

-separate scalar symbols or as iterable
+- separate or as list-like object

 Keyword Arguments

-• n : number of derivations
+- n : number of derivations

 non-negative integer (default = 1)